bradoyler/WePayASPNet/README.md

 Example Setup
 ------------
-* Open Web.Config and add your 'AccessToken' and 'AccountId' to the AppSettings config section.
+* Open Web.Config and add your 'AccessToken' , 'AccountId', 'ClientId' & 'Client Secret' to the AppSettings config section.
+Otherwise, the example won't work.

 Examples coverage